CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • My colleague Korin and I tested 12 toddler towers.
 Each was used in our homes and subjected to real-life conditions, including baking, meal prep, watering plants and brushing teeth.
 We evaluated each product across several categories: safety, ease of setup, versatility, sturdiness, quality, foldability (if applicable), ease of storage, style and value for money.

-• We interviewed a Montessori educator and early childhood educator and asked for guidance on what to look for when choosing one of these toddler towers.
+• We interviewed a Montessori and early childhood educator, a pediatric physical therapist and an injury attorney to better understand what to look for when choosing a toddler tower and how to use one safely.

 • Because every family’s experience is different, we scoured forums and message boards and read user reviews to find out how these toddler towers performed for parents nationwide.